twolfson/if-i-were-to-build-a-startup-web-app/README.md

 Choices, explanations, and documentation around if I were to build a startup web app

-Unless stated or seen otherwise, this was all written in May 2023
+Unless stated or seen otherwise, this was all written in May 2023 (TODO: no longer accurate)

 - TODO: Fill in tl;dr with more info as we decide on things
 - TODO: Have this act as a table of contents